Research to Improve Lives

 University of Wyoming

 Our relationship with the University of Wyoming is integral to every project we manage and conduct.
-Our center is a member of the College of Arts & Sciences and works closely with our university advisory committee.
-As a member of the UW community, we have access to a wealth of resources, research and other experts from across the university.
-These resources range from accounting and business to an extensive library system to faculty knowledgeable in a wide-range of research areas.
+WYSAC is a department under the Office of Research and Economic Development, a unit dedicated to swift, accurate, and expert service that enhances the research missions of organizations across campus.
+As a member of the broader UW community, we have access to a wealth of resources and experts.
+These resources include accounting and business expertise and systems, an extensive library system, knowledgeable faculty in a wide-range of research areas, and more.

 WYSAC traces its origins to 1972, when the Government Research Bureau conducted the first in what then became a biennial series of statewide election surveys.
 The Survey Research Center was formally established in 1989 to continue the biennial Wyoming Election Survey and to take on other projects for state and local agencies throughout Wyoming.